 Table 3.
-Preliminary participation and peak load reduction
+Anticipated participation and peak load reduction

-Notes: The table shows preliminary projections for participation in and peak load reduction resulting from ConnectedSolutions in 2024-2026.
-Figures to be refined prior to regulatory filing.
+Notes: The table shows anticipated projections for participation in and peak load reduction resulting from ConnectedSolutions in 2024-2026.

 Rhode Island Energy estimates it can deliver this range of participation and associated load reduction for the potential budget in Table 4, below.